This is me, Emma Sabzalieva. Hello and welcome to my website!

 I can’t draw a speech bubble from the photo, but this is me, Emma Sabzalieva.
 Hello!

 Since 2011, I’ve been blogging about education, society and politics in Central Asia.
 I’m particularly interested in higher education and social change, which stems from working in Central Asia for an educational charity in the early 2000s, plus subsequent freelance and voluntary work as well as a host of other ongoing connections and commitments to the region.

 In addition to this regional specialization, my research interests broadly cover the politics and history of higher education.
 I am currently pursuing a PhD on how and why change happens in higher education, with a focus on post-Soviet higher education systems.
 I am a Research Associate at the Centre for the Study of Canadian and International Higher Education at the Ontario Institute for Studies in Education, University of Toronto in Canada.

-Prior to starting doctoral research, I worked in higher education administration and management for 13 years in progressively senior roles in universities in Central Asia and the UK.
+Prior to starting doctoral research, I worked in higher education administration and management for 13 years in universities in Central Asia and the UK.
 I am co-author of Managing your career in higher education administration (with Michelle Gander and Heather Moyes, 2014), part of Palgrave Macmillan’s Universities into the 21st century series.

-I’m keen to build up links with others working in and on Central Asian higher education with a view to future collaborations and knowledge exchange, so please get in touch.
+I’m keen to build up links with others working in and on Central Asian and post-Soviet higher education with a view to future collaborations and knowledge exchange, so please get in touch.

 You can also find me on…